dynamsoft-docs/capture-vision-docs/parameters/file/auxiliary/character-model-array.md

    <p>Example of CharacterModel files</p>
 </div>

+The data you input via the CharacterModel is to tell the library how it can find the character model files.

+## General Usage

 In the `CharacterModel` object, what you have to specify are:

-- The folder where you save the models.
-- The name of the model that you want to use.
+- `Name`: Find the model files by the name of the model.
+- `DirectoryPath`: Where the model files are located.

 ```json
 {